Risk management

 Risk description

-Bilia currently sells cars and services from facilities, but also has digital sales channels for used cars and accessories.
+Bilia currently sells cars and services from facilities, but has also digital sales channels for used cars and accessories.
 Change initiatives are under way regarding digital business channels and business models for the sale of new cars.
 If all the car manufacturers/general agents that Bilia works with should move, fully or partly, to new business models or their own sales channels, this could have an adverse impact on Bilia’s business.
 New players, mainly for car sharing and the sale of fossil-free cars, are interested in establishing operations in our countries.

 Opportunities and management